DasNerdwork/voidwatcher/README.md

 ## 📦 Features

-- Fast and minimal Go backend using [Gin](https://github.com/gin-gonic/gin)
+- Fast and minimal Python backend using [FastAPI](https://fastapi.tiangolo.com/)
 - Market analytics with:
   - Top performers by price
   - Top sellers by volume